Why do Vajrayana Buddhists always symbolically carry a bell and vajra? What do they represent? How do we practice with ghanta and dorje?

-The Bell and Dorje are virtually synonymous with advanced Vajrayana tantric practice.
+The Bell and Dorje are virtually synonymous with advanced Vajrayana tantric practice — together with the ubiquitous mala.
+Advanced practitioners also always have a one-handed Dhamaru drum representing blissful activity and wisdom.
 A Tibetan practitioner is rarely separated from these powerful meditational and ritual symbols—just as the Bell and Dorje should never be separated from each other.
 Even non-Buddhists might recognize the symbolism immediately—among the most widely recognized symbols used in Buddhism.
 (See video below for “How to use the Vajra and Bell”.)

 The Ghanta and Vajra, Bell and Dorje, represent multiple concepts (this list, compiled from various sources):